Experienced. Technical. Certified.

 What is first party data and how can I access it?

 First party data is data that is collected from consumers that is owned by the company itself.
 Many first party data providers require their users to allow some sort of access to parameters including their location, behavior, interests, etc. in order for the user to access the company’s platform.
 Some examples of 1st party data providers include Amazon, Facebook, LinkedIn, and Google.
-First party data is the most valuable by far, and it will allow advertisers to continue to target relevant audiences for a long time to come.
+First party data is the most valuable by far, and it allows advertisers to continue to target relevant audiences for a long time to come.

 What is the best way for me to access first party programmatic inventory?